 Extra costs may be incurred for practical aspects and projects within the course.

-Students who study Design and Technology are able to participate in further education through TAFE and University.
+Students who study Design and Technology can participate in further education through TAFE and University.
 Career opportunities exist in, but are not limited to, those in the planning, designing, constructing, production and manufacturing.